hemantksingh/messup-learn/Cloud and Infrastructure/DevOps/Overview.md

 * Start application servers
 * Add web servers back to load balancer

-Puppet/Chef work well if you can describe your automation in terms of a checklist, and order/time isn't important.
-Octopus works well when order matters.
-You can't update the web application before migrating the database, for example, or there will be chaos.

-You could have Octopus use PowerShell to perform your infrastructure provisioning and configuration management tasks, and many people do.
-But for infrastructure automation and provisioning of new systems, using Puppet, if you already have the skills, would make a better choice: the workflows are much more designed for that.
+Octopus can also use PowerShell to perform your infrastructure provisioning and configuration management tasks, but for infrastructure automation and provisioning of new systems, using Puppet, if you already have the skills, would make a better choice: the workflows are much more designed for that.
 Use Puppet to provision the infrastructure and ensure everything is ready (automation that system administrators might need), and use Octopus for the continuous delivery of your applications on top of those systems.